Safari Type: Self-Drive Safari

 Swakopmund is considered Namibia’s premier coastal resort and is a popular destination with Namibians as a welcome respite from the heat of the interior.
 The town is also noted for its Old World charm and relaxed atmosphere.
 Founded in 1892 during the period of German colonial rule it served as the territory’s main harbour for years.
 Today this quaint town nestled between desert and ocean is enhanced by lush green lawns, palm trees and carefully tended gardens.
 There is a good selection of restaurants and coffee shops selling traditional German cakes and pastries, while the coastline and the desert respectively offer many options for adventure or relaxation.

-Your overnight accommodation will be at the SANDFIELDS GUEST HOUSE / similar on a bed & breakfast basis only.
+Your overnight accommodation will be at the HOTEL ZUM KAISER / similar on a bed & breakfast basis only.
 (Lunch and dinner will be for your own account).

 Sossusvlei Lodge – Swakopmund = ± 360 Km